welcey96/AdvTopics/movie-app/README.md

 ## Project setup
 `npx -p ember-cli ember new movie-app --embroider`

-## Configure ember-cli.build.js to remove deprecation warnings these warnings
+## Configure ember-cli.build.js to remove deprecation warnings
 - Setting 'staticComponents' is deprecated.
 Use 'staticInvokables' instead
 - Setting 'staticHelpers' is deprecated.
 Use 'staticInvokables' instead
 - Setting 'staticModifiers' is deprecated.
 Use 'staticInvokables' instead